lnis-uofu/OpenFPGA/docs/source/manual/openfpga_shell/openfpga_commands/setup_commands.rst

   .. option:: --file <string> or -f <string>

-    Specify the file name to write the reference information
+    Specify the file name to write the reference information.
+See details in :ref:`file_format_reference_file`.

   .. option:: --module <string>